 The cost measure denominator is the total number of episodes from the Acute Kidney Injury Requiring New Inpatient Dialysis episode group attributed to a clinician.

 The Acute Kidney Injury Requiring New Inpatient Dialysis cost measure uses the following data sources:

 - Medicare Parts A and B claims data from the Common Working File (CWF)

 - Enrollment Data Base (EDB)

-Methodologically, the Acute Kidney Injury Requiring New Inpatient Dialysis cost measure can be triggered based on claims data from the following settings: acute inpatient (IP) hospitals
+Methodologically, the Acute Kidney Injury Requiring New Inpatient Dialysis cost measure can be triggered based on claims data from acute inpatient (IP) hospitals.

 The cohort for this cost measure consists of patients who are Medicare beneficiaries enrolled in Medicare fee-for-service and who receive their first inpatient dialysis service for acute kidney injury that triggers an Acute Kidney Injury Requiring New Inpatient Dialysis episode.

 The cohort for this cost measure is also further refined by the definition of the episode group and measure-specific exclusions (see Appendix A).